 Carpet to Ceramic Tile

-Transition strip that joins low-pile carpet to the ceramic tile floor.
+Transition strip between carpet and tile that joins low-pile carpet to the ceramic tile floor.
 First, an aluminum strip is laid down.
 Upward protruding spikes grip the carpet.
 On the other side, the ceramic tile butts up against this aluminum track but does not attach to it.
 Finally, a vinyl transition strip is snapped into the track, bridging both floors.

 4-In-1 Transition Strip